fhiso/legacy-format/data-model.md

 :   The value specifying the latitudinal coordinate of the place name.
 The latitude coordinate is the direction North or South from the equator in degrees and fraction of degrees carried out to give the desired accuracy.

 Payload
-:   A string.
+:   A *line string*.
 It is RECOMMENDED that implementations support payloads of at least 10 characters.

-    The string should match the production `Latitude`:
+    The string MUST match the production `Latitude`:

         Latitude  ::= [NS] [0-9]+ ( "."
 [0-9]+ )?